 We are grateful to Padhraic J. Smyth, who provided the code for the Gaussian mixture model, and to four anonymous reviewers, whose constructive comments greatly improved the presentation.
-Our study was supported by NSF grants ATM00-8213 (MG and DK) and SES04-37169 (RB and JS).
+Ann Henderson-Sellers attracted our attention to the work of Palmer et al. (2007), and Tim Palmer provided a preprint thereof.
+Our study was supported by DOE grant ER63251 (MG and DK) and by NSF grant SES04-37169 (RB and JS).